open-contracting/standard-development-handbook/docs/profiles/translation.rst

 Technical implementation of translation
 ---------------------------------------

-See the standard’s page for :doc:`../../../standard/translation/implementation`.
+See the standard's page for :doc:`../../../standard/translation/implementation`.

 -  ``babel_ocds_codelist.cfg`` indicates the codelist CSV files in the consolidated extension and the patched OCDS (``schema/*/codelists/*.csv``) from which to extract strings to translate.
 -  ``babel_ocds_schema.cfg`` indicates the JSON Schema files in the consolidated extension and the patched OCDS (``schema/*/*-schema.json``) from which to extract strings to translate.